Low Depth Phase Oracle Using a Parallel Piecewise Circuit: Prior Work

 \textbf{The QROM approaches.} The existence of the oracle $U_f\ket{x}\ket{0}\mapsto\ket{x}\ket{f(x)}$ has been assumed since the toy-problem era of quantum algorithm.
 One circuit implementation of it is the Quantum Read-Only Memory (QROM) \cite{PhysRevX.8.041015} and it is widely used in quantum chemistry for e.g. state preparation \cite{Berry2019qubitizationof,PRXQuantum.2.030305}.
 However, the use of this type of QROM is sometimes limited by its rapid scaling in T-count and T-depth \cite{berry2023quantum}.
 Note that a more general model Quantum Random Access Memory (QRAM) \cite{PhysRevLett.100.160501} is frequently used to do the same task, except in its most rigorous definition, QRAM must also allow data to be written to it.
 A detailed explanation of the subspecies of QRAM can be found in \cite{jaques2023qram}.

 QROM approaches have also been used for the phase oracle \cite{sandersCompilationFaultTolerantQuantum2020}, first by loading information about the linear interpolation of the function, $\tilde f(x)$, and then transforming that information into a phase.
 This is done by calculating flags to obtain the region that contains the value of $x$, and for that region output the slope and interpolation for the linear approximation.
 The calculation of $\ket{\tilde f(x)}$ can then be performed with a single multiplication and addition.
 This register can then be used to apply a phase either by applying a rotation blocks similar to those discussed in \cref{sec:parallelising} or by adding this register into a phase-gradient state in order to apply $e^{i\tilde f(x)}$ via phase kickback \cite{Gidney2018halvingcostof}.
-The multiplication of $x$ with the slope will likely have the largest cost in this approach, with methods requiring either logarithmic-depth with a large qubit overhead \cite{jangQuantumBinaryField2023}, or $O(\log^2 n)$ depth with a logarithmic space overhead \cite{nieQuantumCircuitDesign2023}.
-Even once this multiplication has taken place, the subsequent addition of the intercept and application of the phase must be performed before uncomputing the arithmetic, resulting in a larger depth than some of the alternatives presented in this work.
-However, due to the efficiency in T-count of reusing a phase gradient state to apply a phase (only a single addition that does not depend on $\epsilon$), this method would likely see savings in this respect for algorithms requiring a large number of iterations of this oracle, we provide some further comments and comparison to the independent towers method of \cref{sec:options} in \cref{appx:qrom_comments}.\\
+The multiplication of $x$ with the slope will likely have the largest cost in this approach, with methods requiring either logarithmic-depth with an $O(n^{\log_2(3)})$ overhead \cite{jangQuantumBinaryField2023}, or $O(\log^2 n)$ depth with a logarithmic space overhead \cite{nieQuantumCircuitDesign2023}.
+For the purposes of comparing the most optimal-depth methods in this work, we will primarily compare to the Karatsuba multiplication with $O(n^{\log_2(3)})$ $T$-cost \cite{jangQuantumBinaryField2023}, although we note that when the additional cost of this method becomes relevant, one could always switch to the alternative scheme with $O(n\log n)$ cost and $\log^2 n$ depth \cite{nieQuantumCircuitDesign2023}.
+Once this multiplication has taken place, the subsequent addition of the intercept and application of the phase must be performed before uncomputing the arithmetic, resulting in a larger depth than some of the alternatives presented in this work.
+However, due to the efficiency in T-count of reusing a phase gradient state to apply a phase (only a single addition that does not depend on $\epsilon$), this method sees savings in this respect for algorithms requiring a large number of iterations of this oracle, we provide some further comments and comparison to the independent towers method in \cref{sec:options} and \cref{appx:qrom_comments}.\\

 \textbf{Quantum dynamics approaches.} An eigenstate $\ket{\phi}$ of a Hamiltonian $H$ under time evolution goes through the transformation $\ket{\phi}\mapsto\exp(-iEt)\ket{\phi}$ where $E$ is the eigenvalue.
 The Hamiltonian simulation addresses the problem that given some $H$, its action on some state $\ket{\psi}=\sum_j c_j\ket{\phi_j}$ under time evolution is simulated by a unitary $U$ such that $U\ket{\psi} \sim \sum_j c_j\exp(-i E_j t)\ket{\phi_j}$.
 Relevant methods such as Trotterization \cite{Suzuki1976GeneralizedTF}, quantum signal processing \cite{low2019hamiltonian} and quantum walk \cite{berry2009black} are extensively explored.\\